Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Experiments

+$\blacklozenge$~\textit{\textbf{TransVQA3D+BEV}}: We further improve the performance of our method by utilizing additional 2D features from BEV images which is the same as Fig.~\ref{fig:2d3d}.
+Specifically, we adopt 2D CNN to extract the feature from each BEV image, then use global max pooling to obtain the global scene features.
+We concatenate it with object embeddings in length dimension and feed them into the transformer layers, which can enhance the representation learning for 3D objects.

+$\blacklozenge$~\textit{\textbf{TransVQA3D with CLEVR3D-SIM}}: We pre-trained the above TransVQA3D+BEV model on the CLEVR3D-SIM dataset, and fine-tune on the CLEVR3D-REAL.

-$\blacklozenge$~\textit{Human}: Besides these baseline models, we also report the responses of 4 human subjects for 1,000 randomly selected questions from the test set, selecting the answer with the majority of votes among 4 voters for each question.
+$\blacklozenge$~\textit{\textbf{Human}}: Besides these baseline models, we also report the responses of 4 human subjects for 1,000 randomly selected questions from the test set, selecting the answer with the majority of votes among four voters for each question.

-\textbf{Comparison.} We adopt \textit{Accuracy} as the evaluation metric, and present the results of different question types in Table~\ref{tab:tab2}.
+\textbf{Comparison.} We adopt \textit{Accuracy} as the evaluation metric and present the results of different question types on the CLEVR3D-REAL dataset are shown in Table~\ref{tab:tab2}.
 TransVQA3D achieves the best result almost in all question categories, significantly surpassing the pure language model.
 It should be noted that utilizing the feature fusion in ReferIt3D~\cite{achlioptas2020referit3d} cannot effectively improve the VQA-3D performance.
-Without the well-designed architecture and scene graph aware feature enhancement, the performance on 3D scene understanding will be degraded.
+Without the well-designed architecture and scene graph aware feature enhancement, the performance of ScanQA~\cite{azuma_2022_CVPR} is significantly lower than ours.
 Notably, there still exists a gap over the human responses, especially for ``\textit{count}'' and ``\textit{query object}''.
-Some demos of TransVQA3D for VQA-3D are visualized in Figure~\ref{fig:fig4}.
+Some demos of TransVQA3D for VQA-3D are visualized in Fig.~\ref{fig:fig4}.
+Moreover, CLEVR3D-SIM can effectively boost the performance of the model in real-world VQA-3D, as shown in Table~\ref{tab:tab2}.
+We also illustrate the results directly training and testing on CLEVR3D-SIM in Table~\ref{tab:tab22}.
+Note that the results on CLEVR3D-SIM is higher than that on CLEVR3D-REAL since the data amount on the former is much larger.